What is your advising style?

 A lot of your work so far has been tropical – could I work on temperate systems in your group?

-The short answer is yes – I am very interested in working in temperate forests and have an NSF funded project starting in the Eastern US in Spring 2017
+The short answer is yes – I am very interested in working in temperate forests and have an active project on forest fragmentation impacts on temperate forest food webs.

 Does that mean that you are not working on tropical forests any more?